Exact simulation of the genealogical tree for a stationary branching population and application to the asymptotics of its total length: Introduction

-Aldous and Popovic \cite{ap:cbpmb}, see also Popovic \cite{p:agcbp}, give a description of the genealogical tree of the extant population at a fixed time using the so-called ancestral process which is a point process representation of the lineage in a setting very close to $\theta=0$ in the present model.
-We extend the presentation of \cite{ap:cbpmb} to the case $\theta\geq 0$, see Propositions \ref{prop:ancestral} and \ref{prop:A=G} which can be summarized as follows.
-According to \cite{cd:spsmrcatsbp}, the size of the population at time 0, $Z_0$, is distributed as $\eg+\ed$, where $\eg$ and $\ed$ are two independent exponential random variables with mean $1/2\theta$ (take $\eg=\ed=+\infty $ if $\theta=0$).
-Conditionally given $(\eg,\ed)$, we describe the genealogy of the extant population by a Poisson point measure (that we call the ancestral process), namely $\ca(du, d\zeta)=\sum_{i\in \ci} \delta_{u_i, \zeta_i}(du,d\zeta)$ where $u_i$ represents the individual and $\zeta_i$ its 'age'.
-From this point measure, we construct informally a genealogical tree as follows.
+Aldous and Popovic \cite{ap:cbpmb} (see also Popovic \cite{p:agcbp}) give a description of the genealogical tree of the extant population at a fixed time using the so-called ancestral process which is a point process representation of the height of the branching points of a planar tree in a setting very close to $\theta=0$ in the present model.
+We extend the presentation of \cite{ap:cbpmb} to the case $\theta\geq 0$, which can be summarized as follows.
+The ancestral process, see Definition \ref{def:anc}, is a point measure $\ca(du, d\zeta)=\sum_{i\in \ci} \delta_{u_i, \zeta_i}(du,d\zeta)$ on $\R^*\times (0,+\infty)$, where $u_i$ represents the (position of the) individual $i$ in the extant population and $\zeta_i$ its ``age''.
+(The position $0$ will correspond to the position of the immortal individual.
+The order on $\R$ provides a natural order on the individuals through their positions, which means that we are dealing with ordered or planar genealogical tree.)
+From this ancestral process, we construct informally a genealogical tree ${\mathfrak{T}}(\ca)$ as follows.
 We view this process as a sequence of vertical segments in $\R^2$, the tops of the segments being the $u_i$'s and their lengths being the $\zeta_i$'s.
 We add the half line $\{0\}\times (-\infty,0]$ in this collection of segments.
-We then attach the bottom of each segment such that $u_i>0$ (resp. $u_i<0$) to the first left (resp. first right) longer segment.
-See Figure \ref{fig:ancestral-intro} for an example.\\
+We then attach the bottom of each segment such that $u_i>0$ (resp. $u_i<0$) to the first longer segment to the left (resp.~ right) of it.
+See Figure \ref{fig:ancestral-intro} for an example.
+This provides the planar tree $\mathfrak{T}(\ca)$ associated with the ancestral process $\ca$ (see Proposition \ref{proof:T(A)} for the definition and properties of this locally compact real tree with a unique semi-infinite branch).
+To state our result, we decompose the extant population at time $t$ into two sub-populations so that its size $Z_t$ is distributed as $\eg+\ed$, where $\eg$ (resp. $\ed$) is the size of the population grafted on the left (resp. on the right) of the infinite spine.
+We state the main result of Section \ref{sec:ancestral}, see Propositions \ref{prop:ancestral} and \ref{prop:A=G}.